Marthe Dupont

 Marthe Dupont-Trasenster (née Trasenster; 30 March 1892 – 15 November 1979) was a Belgian tennis player.

 Career

 She represented Belgium in the 1920 Summer Olympics and in the 1924 Summer Olympics.
 She was also a Belgian national tennis champion in 1921 and 1930.

 Personal life

 In 1911, Marthe married a Belgian sport shooter, Émile Dupont who won a silver medal in the 1920 Summer Olympics and also participated in the 1924 Summer Olympics representing Belgium.

-Her sister-in-law, Marguerite Chaudoir, was also a Belgian tennis player.
+Her cousin, Marguerite Chaudoir, was also a Belgian tennis player.